aosabook/500lines/modeller/chapter.md

 ``````````````````````````````````````````

 The Ray-AABB selection approach is very simple to understand and implement.
 However, the results are wrong in certain situations.
-For example, in the `Sphere` primitive, the sphere itself only touches
-the AABB in the centre of each of its planes.
+For example, in the case of the `Sphere` primitive, the sphere itself only touches the AABB in the centre of each of its planes.
 However if the user clicks on the corner of the Sphere's AABB, the collision will be detected with the Sphere, even if the user intended to click
 past the Sphere onto something behind it.

 This trade off between complexity, performance, and accuracy is common in computer graphics and in many areas of software engineering.

 #### Modifying Scene Objects
 Next, we would like to allow the user to manipulate the selected nodes.
-They might want to change the color, move, or resize the node that they have just selected.
+They might want to change the color, move, or resize the selected node.
-When the use inputs a command to manipulate a node, the Interaction class will convert the input into the action that the user intended, and call the corresponding callback.
+When the user inputs a command to manipulate a node, the Interaction class converts the input into the action that the user intended, and calls the corresponding callback.

-When the `Viewer` receives a callback for one of these events, it calls the appropriate function on the `Scene`, which in turn applies the appropriate transformation to the currently selected `Node`.
+When the `Viewer` receives a callback for one of these events, it calls the appropriate function on the `Scene`, which in turn applies the transformation to the currently selected `Node`.

 `````````````````````````````````````````` {.python}
     # class Viewer